Rename22/Project_Codeigniter_Lab_Doc_Res/README.md

 Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.

+The application reads database credentials from the following environment variables:

+- `database.default.hostname`
+- `database.default.username`
+- `database.default.password`
+- `database.default.database`

+If these are not set, the defaults from `app/Config/Database.php` will be used.

 ## Important Change with index.php

 `index.php` is no longer in the root of the project!
 It has been moved inside the *public* folder,